tweag/nickel/rfcs/006-package-management.md

 You can also replace git repository locations, because why not.

-For per-package alternate registries, we just add a `registry` field to the package spec: the contract on `dependencies` becomes
+For per-package alternate registries (use-case 1 above), we just add a `registry` field to the package spec: the contract on `dependencies` becomes

 ```nickel
 { _: